CommArc/phishbuckets/README.md

 These automation scripts only make sense if you've already configured gophish and can sucessfully "manually" send off campaigns, and collect results.
 At that
 point:
-* Setup ten email templates, sending smtp profiles and decided upon the URLs you will use
+* Setup ten email templates, sending smtp profiles and decide upon the URLs you will use
-* Document these ten phishes in your _phishes.json_ file
+* Document these ten phishes in your *phishes.json* file
-* Decide on a schedule, and document in _mailshot_time.json_
+* Decide on a schedule, and document in *mailshot_time.json*
-* Add your server URL, API key and your 'phishmaster' email to the _config_ file
+* Add your server URL, API key and your 'phishmaster' email to the *config_ file*

 At this point you should be able to test the system by typing something like: